kinnison/rust-workshop/session-04.md

 1. Modules - what, how, where, why?
 2. Command line handling with `clap`
-3. Command line handling with `clap-derive`
+3. Command line handling with `clap -F derive`

 ---